Introduction to Elasticsearch for Real-World Use (Search Optimization Edition)

 Who is this course right for?

-• People who are new to Elasticsearch
+• Those who are new to Elasticsearch

 Need to know before starting?

-• RDB (ex.
-MySQL) Basic Knowledge
+• Basic knowledge of RDB (ex.
+MySQL)

-• Docker Basic Usage
+• Basic Docker Usage

 • Basic usage of Spring Boot and JPA